-a.
+- a.
 Structure a competition area or use procedures so that other teams' competitors may not gain useful information or a competitive advantage.
-In competition areas where competition spaces are in separate rooms, a team's competitors may not enter another team's room, except for competitor safety, health, or protection.

-This rule applies when a team is distributed at a home or other facility.
-Coaches must ensure that their competitors' competition spaces meet this requirement if competitors from other teams compete in the same home or facilities.
+In competition areas where competition spaces are in separate rooms, a team's competitors may not enter another team's room, except for competitor safety, health, or protection. - This rule applies when a team is distributed at a home or other facility.
+Coaches must ensure that their competitors' competition spaces meet this requirement if competitors from other teams compete in the same home or facilities. - b.

-- b.
 Teams are not required to have only a single connection to each image.
 Console logins, RDP, SSH, etc., may be used to connect to the image.
 However, teams having multiple instances of the same image open at the same time is not permitted. - c.
 Strictly limit distribution of CyberPatriot competition and practice images and software to their teams.
-Coaches shall ensure that the images and other challenge information including the Cisco NetAcad Challenge materials (e.g., Packet Tracer submissions, copies of quizzes), and the Boeing Cyber-Physical Systems Challenge images and materials are deleted after each round per the competition email.

-For CyberPatriot 17, Coaches may supervise the deletions of images and competition materials with the Competitor's Post-Competition Statement in Appendix VII.
+Coaches shall ensure that the images and other challenge information including the Cisco NetAcad Challenge materials (e.g., Packet Tracer submissions, copies of quizzes), and the Boeing Cyber-Physical Systems Challenge images and materials are deleted after each round per the competition email. - Coaches may supervise the deletions of images and competition materials with the Competitor's Post-Competition Statement in Appendix VII.
 The statements will be collected by the team's Coach.
-If the CyberPatriot Program Office requests the statements, the coach shall forward them to the CyberPatriot Program Office.

-Note: All images distributed by the CyberPatriot Program Office are the property of the Air & Space Forces Association, not CyberPatriot participants.
+If the CyberPatriot Program Office requests the statements, the coach shall forward them to the CyberPatriot Program Office. - Note: All images distributed by the CyberPatriot Program Office are the property of the Air & Space Forces Association, not CyberPatriot participants. - d.

-- d.
 Not share information about the competition images or challenges with anyone outside of their team.
 This includes not sharing information with participants of other teams from the same school or organization. - e.
 Not transfer copies of images to persons who are not currently registered CyberPatriot participants.
 Transfer of the images to non-CyberPatriot participants is a violation of the End User License Agreement. - f.
-Work only on the images assigned to their team. - g.
+Work only on the images assigned to their team.

+- g.
 Ensure that images and passwords are not transferred outside of their team. - h.
 Not assist or provide an unfair advantage to teams that have not yet competed or are actively competing in a given round. - i.
 Not post, teach, email, store, or share answered or unanswered quizzes, questions, challenges, exercises, vulnerabilities, information from within images or competition websites (e.g., www.netacad.com), from the competition.
 This includes scenarios, web pages, readme.txt files, and other documents associated with images and challenges.
 Screenshots of the images or the Scoring Report are strictly prohibited. - j.
-Not seek, search, request, copy, or use competition answers or work from any source that was not created by their own team. - k.
-When the round is complete, users shall delete the competition images, software (e.g., Packet Tracer) and ensure their competitors delete the competition images according to the guidance in competition emails.
+Not seek, search, request, receive, copy, paste, or use competition answers or fixes to competition problems, situations, questions, or any other parts of challenges or work from any source other than their team before, during, or after their competition period. - k.
+When the round is complete, users shall delete the competition images, software (e.g., Packet Tracer), and ensure their competitors delete the competition images according to the guidance in competition emails.